Last updated August 21, 2023

 Floating is a good stress outlet and can ease symptoms of anxiety.
 Floating activates the parasympathetic nervous system, slowing the heart rate and helping you get into relaxation mode.
 When this nervous system is in use, that’s when healing, replenishment and relaxation can begin.

 Floating can benefit people with chronic pain conditions like arthritis as well as play an important role in sports recovery.
-Floating flushes out toxins, which in turn helps ease muscle pain.
-Floating also helps you bounce back faster from workouts by decreasing the build-up of lactic acid.
+It also flushes out toxins, which in turn helps ease muscle pain.
+Most importantly, floating helps you bounce back faster from workouts by decreasing the build-up of lactic acid.

 Floating facilitates creative insights and heightens visualization to help reach the “flow state.”
 As your brain cycles between theta and alpha wave patterns, you can gain total mental clarity.